ASPECT: Node-Level Adaptive Spectral Fusion for Graph Contrastive Learning: Implementation Details

-\paragraph{Implementation and Reproducibility Note.} We primarily utilize official open-source implementations for all baselines (see Table~\ref{tab:codes_commit_numbers} for URLs).
-Regarding \textbf{HLCL}~\citep{hlcl}, as no official code has been released, we report its clean performance (Table~\ref{table:real-world}) directly from the PolyGCL paper~\citep{polygcl}, which follows the exact same evaluation protocol.
-Consequently, HLCL is excluded from the robustness evaluation (Table~\ref{table:robustness_attack}) as we could not subject it to our specific Metattack pipeline.
-Similarly, recent global fusion methods such as \textbf{DPGCL}~\citep{huang2024dpgcl} and \textbf{LOHA}~\citep{zou2025loha} are excluded from comparison due to the unavailability of source code at the time of submission.
+We primarily utilize official open-source implementations for all baselines (see Table~\ref{tab:codes_commit_numbers} for URLs).
+Regarding \textbf{HLCL}~\citep{hlcl}, as we could not obtain an official implementation compatible with our evaluation pipeline at the time of our experiments, we report its clean performance directly from the PolyGCL paper~\citep{polygcl}, which follows the same reported evaluation protocol.
+Consequently, HLCL is excluded from the perturbation evaluation as we could not subject it to our specific Metattack pipeline.
+Similarly, recent global fusion methods such as \textbf{DPGCL}~\citep{huang2024dpgcl} and \textbf{LOHA}~\citep{zou2025loha} are excluded from comparison, since we could not obtain an official implementation compatible with our protocol at the time of our experiments.

+In our perturbation evaluation protocol, for each split, Metattack is run using only the training labels of the corresponding split and a fixed surrogate model.
+Perturbed graphs are generated independently for each dataset/split.
+Feature perturbation masks feature entries at the specified ratio.
+No perturbed validation data is used for hyperparameter selection.